eusideginG/Vue3App/README.md

 npm install (install necessary packages)
 npm run dev (compile for development)

+## important
+Do not forget to add "/dishes" to your url to display the dishes

 ### Routing
 You can edit the routes from "src/router/index.js" and change the **"path"** values as needed.